ergon/airlock-helm-charts/charts/microgateway/README.md

                   pattern: $exception.*value^
 ```

-### Expert setup example
+#### Expert setup example
-In the expert setup you must dispense of all config.* settings of the helm chart, with the exception of the config.dsl setting.
+In the expert setup you must dispense of all config.* settings of the Helm Chart, with the exception of the config.dsl setting.
 This means that if you have DSL requirements that cannot be covered by the first two setups, you can specify your own DSL.

-## External connectivity
+### External connectivity
 This section describes how the external connectivity can be configured.
 There are two different scenarios if you are on Kubernetes or if you want to install on Openshift.
 On Kubernetes an Ingress Controller is used and on Openshift a Route object.

 ### Kubernetes Ingress
 In the Kubernetes environments an Ingress Controller is required to make the Microgateway accessible from the Internet.
 In our examples we will use the nginx-ingress-controller.
-However, this is not installed directly with the helmet chart.
+However, this is not installed directly with the Helm Chart.
-The helm chart only offers the possibility to create the required configuration for an existing Ingress Controller.
+The Helm Chart only offers the possibility to create the required configuration for an existing Ingress Controller.
-If no ingress controller is available in an environment, it can be installed with helm.
+If no ingress controller is available in an environment, it can be installed with Helm.

 [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress)
 ```